jmquigley/gadgets/README.md

 A typical tab control container.
 This manages `Tab` elements within it.

 ### [TextArea](docs/lib/textArea/TextArea.md)
 A multiline text editing component.
-It is a a contenteditable div.
+It is a contenteditable div.

 ### [TextField](docs/lib/textField/TextField.md) ([Validator](docs/lib/textField/validator.md))
 The TextField is a wrapper component for the built in `<input>` tag.
 This control allows the user to add validation routines to the input control beyond the builtin routines.